Parades, Calcio Storico & Fireworks are part of the celebrations

 On a boat on the Arno

-Just for the celebration, there are generally boat rides organized on the Arno river throughout the day as well as into nightfall once the fireworks are to begin.
+Just for this day of celebration, there are generally boat rides organized on the Arno river throughout the day as well as into nightfall once the fireworks are to begin.
 The rides are offered by the Renaioli, who take visitors onto their special boats.

 Opening of the San Niccolò Tower